 For over thirty-five years, Michael Smith explored American culture's tragicomic qualities through the lens of his performance personae “Mike,” a quintessential Everyman.
 In live performances, television, puppet shows, video, photography, installations, and drawings, Smith and his alter-ego have echoed popular culture and mass media in ways that are both wry and profound.

-For this exhibition, Smith has taken up the theme of aging, an obsession in our youth-oriented culture, stereotypically associated with Florida as a haven for retirees.
+For this exhibition, Smith took up the theme of aging, an obsession in our youth-oriented culture, stereotypically associated with Florida as a haven for retirees.
 In a series of photographs, Smith’s “Mike” is a hapless tourist trying to navigate the Fountain of Youth State Archeological Park in Saint Augustine, Florida, a city founded in 1565.

 Smith’s work is in the collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York as well as many other international venues.
-He recently created a tattoo studio serving clients over 65 for the prestigious once-in-a decade exhibition, Münster Sculpture Project.
+He recently created a tattoo studio serving clients over 65 for the prestigious once-in-a-decade exhibition, Münster Sculpture Project.